mozilla/moztrap/docs/userguide/model/environments.rst

 * **save profile** - Clicking this will auto-generate all combinations of the categories and elements you chose above.
 You will then be taken to a screen where you can pare the list of environments down to only the ones you truly want to have included in the profile.
+See **Auto-generation** below for more info.

 Auto-generation